RahulSandhu/peak-detection/README.md

 ## 🎓 Acknowledgments

-- Developed as part of the Biomedical Sensors and Signal Processing course of the Master in Health Data Science at Universitat Rovira i Virgili (URV)
+- Developed as part of the Biomedical Sensors and Signal Processing course in the Master in Health Data Science program at Universitat Rovira i Virgili (URV)

 </div>